|Vendor Catalogs Browse & Buy from our Member Vendors|

 These are VERY high quality, anybody that's familiar with my products knows that.
 They all come with a money back guarantee.
 If FOR ANY REASON you're not happy with it, send it back and I'll return your money, plus shipping, NO QUESTIONS ASKED.

 They all come with a brass trim ring and have flats ground in them so you can get a wrench on them.
 This makes for a "modular" system, if you wish you can buy several different length rests and interchange them on the same post.

 NOTICE: If you order a 1" post...
 PLEASE CHECK THE DIAMETER WITH CALIPERS!
 Some posts are 25mm which is REAL close, but a 1" post won't fit a 25mm banjo.

-Extra rests, ANY LENGTH, will be $10ea. if ordered at the same time.
+Rests, ANY LENGTH, will be $10ea. if ordered at the same time as a post.